 Some key highlights from the report include:

-- The return on net worth for the total property casualty market increased 3.4 percentage points from 2017, reaching 7.3% in 2018 based on direct figures.
+- The countrywide direct return on net worth for the total property and casualty insurance market increased for a second consecutive year to 8.6%.

 The report also shows the various components of estimated profits including: premiums earned; losses incurred; loss adjustment expense; general expenses; selling expenses; state taxes, licenses and fees; dividends to policyholders; changes in premium deficiency reserves; underwriting profits; investment income and federal income taxes.
 As fluctuations in calendar year financial results occur, long-term historical averages are also provided.

-The complete report is available through NAIC Publications.
+The complete report is available on the NAIC publications page.